rclone/rclone/docs/content/swift.md

 Here are the advanced options specific to swift (OpenStack Swift (Rackspace Cloud Files, Memset Memstore, OVH)).

+#### --swift-leave-parts-on-error

+If true avoid calling abort upload on a failure.
+It should be set to true for resuming uploads across different sessions.

+- Config:      leave_parts_on_error
+- Env Var:     RCLONE_SWIFT_LEAVE_PARTS_ON_ERROR
+- Type:        bool
+- Default:     false

 #### --swift-chunk-size

 Above this size files will be chunked into a _segments container.